cmusphinx/cmusphinx.github.io/wiki/gstreamer.md

-and all above environmental variables are properly set, it's quite possible that you haven't properly compiled the GStreamer plugin as part of pocketsphinx build, you can check the ''config.log'' in pocketsphinx and build log for details.
+and all above environmental variables are properly set, it's quite possible that you haven't properly compiled the GStreamer plugin as part of pocketsphinx build, you can check the `config.log` in pocketsphinx and build log for details.
 ## Background Reading